vaaako/scarablib/README.md

 Currently there is no documentation.
 But each method is documented in the source code as a comment above it.
 If you are using a LSP you can easily view it

 # Example
-This example creates a 3D scene with a rotating cube -5 Z units from the camera.
+This example creates a 3D scene with a rotating cube
 ```cpp
 #include <scarablib/window/window.hpp>
 #include <scarablib/input/keycode.hpp>